 Vue is flexible but the fact that the core team maintains two packages very important for any web app like routing and state management makes it a lot less fragmented than React for example:

 vuex are key to the success of Vue.
 You don’t need to choose or worry if that library you chose is going to be maintained in the future and will keep up with framework updates, and being official they are the canonical go-to libraries for their niche (but you can choose to use what you like, of course).

 One thing that puts Vue in a different bucket compared to React and Angular is that Vue is an indie project: it’s not backed by a huge corporation like Facebook or Google.
-Instead, it’s completely backed by the community, which fosters development through donations and sponsoring.
-This makes sure the roadmap of Vue is not driven by a company agenda, nor its features are introduced become some company project needs it.
+Instead, it’s completely backed by the community, which fosters development through donations and sponsors.
+This makes sure the roadmap of Vue is not driven by a single company agenda.